 North Carolina’s Ninth Congressional District w as billed as ground zero for Republicans and Democrats going into the 2020 election.
 The Committee to Defend the President quickly mobilized for then-State Senator Dan Bishop, spending more than $200,000 in support of his candidacy.
 During the most critical time of the election, the Committee delivered targeted television and digital advertisements, as well as implementing a successful countywide grassroots outreach program.

 The Committee is now committed to re-electing President Trump and defending his agenda for years to come.
 It has partnered with Great America PAC to roll out the “Great America Voter Drive,” pledging to spend more than $1 million to register new Trump voters in key battleground states, such as Florida, Michigan, Pennsylvania, and North Carolina.
-The Committee is honored to have Lt.
-Col. Allen West as a strategic senior advisor to promote its efforts to re-elect President Trump in 2020.
+Up until he became Chairman of the Republican Party of Texas in late-July, the Committee was honored to have Lt.
+Col. Allen West serve as a strategic senior advisor to promote its efforts to re-elect President Trump in 2020.

 In key battleground states, the Committee has invested more than $1 million into paid advertising (TV and digital) and grassroots outreach, mobilizing Trump supporters from New Hampshire to Nevada.
 This is on top of reaching millions of Americans with pro-Trump messaging through sophisticated digital and telemarketing channels.
 The Committee will continue to be hyper-active on multiple fronts until President Trump is re-elected.